Rural Thailand Luxury villa nr Ban Chiang UNESCO

-Responsible travel: Luxury villa nr Ban Chiang UNESCO site in Thailand
+Responsible tourism: Luxury villa nr Ban Chiang UNESCO site in Thailand

 We harvest rainwater at Rice Paddy Villa using the traditional method of collecting run-off from the roof in large rain jars - the red or green oversized jars you will see around almost every house in the region.
 This is particularly important at Rice Paddy Villa where there is no mains water supply.
 In addition, we use water-sparing fittings throughout the property (shower heads, dual-flush WCs etc).